Public speaking with students doesn’t have to be difficult or tiresome!

 What I specifically like about this activity is that students experience the power of words.
 Writing is powerful, and presenting is powerful, but can only verbal communication be powerful?
 Yes!
 Students must strive to make the most of their radio commercial so that every word matters.

 Lessons that focus on public speaking for students can take many forms.
-These four activities can work across content areas.
+These four activities and built-in practice can work across content areas.
 They are all part of my public speaking bundle, and you can use them in diverse ways.

 Still looking for more public speaking activities?
 Melissa at Reading and Writing Haven has you covered.
 Check our her ideas for public speaking with students.